2019 Afghan presidential election: Aftermath

 The announcement of the results triggered a political crisis.
 Abdullah Abdullah rejected the results and called for the formation of a parallel government in northern Afghanistan.
 On 22 February Abdullah appointed a new governor loyal to himself in Sar-e Pol Province.
 American diplomat Zalmay Khalilzad attempted to mediate between Ghani and Abdullah, but the two were unable to reach an agreement and both of them took the presidential oath of office at separate inauguration ceremonies on 9 March, with Ghani being sworn in for a second term.
 Shortly afterwards, Ghani abolished the office of Chief Executive, held by Abdullah, and Abdullah issued a statement saying that "Ghani is no longer president," and his decrees were invalid.

-On 23 March 2020, the United States announced that as a result of the political crisis it would reduce aid to Afghanistan by $1 billion.
+On 23 March 2020 the United States announced that as a result of the political crisis it would reduce aid to Afghanistan by $1 billion.
 If Ghani and Abdullah do not reach an agreement, it may reduce aid further.
 The political crisis was brought to an end on 17 May 2020, when Ghani and Abdullah signed a power-sharing deal.

-On 15 August 2021, Ashraf Ghani's presidency came to an end after Taliban entered Kabul during the 2021 Taliban offensive and Ghani fled Afghanistan.
+On 15 August 2021 Ghani's presidency came to an end after Taliban entered Kabul during the 2021 Taliban offensive and Ghani fled Afghanistan.
 Vice President Amrullah Saleh declared himself transitional president in Bazarak, capital of Panjshir Province and the last region under government control, however, he was forced to leave after Panjshir was captured altogether by the Taliban on 8 September.